 - You suffered damages – you must have suffered some level of damages as a result of the injuries.

 Also, if the other driver violated a statute, ordinance, or regulation, even if he or she was not charged for it, it can constitute something called negligence per se.
 This legal principle applies if: (i) you are a member of a class of people the statute, ordinance, or administrative regulation is intended to protect and (ii) the harm that occurred was the same type of harm which the statute, ordinance, or administrative regulation was designed to protect against.

-To speak with a Virginia personal injury & accident lawyer about your case and how to recover compensation in Fairfax County and Northern Virginia, contact Manikas Law LLC by calling 703-556-0004, or use the “Contact Us” box at the bottom of this page to tell us about your case.
+Contact us today for a free case evaluation.
+To speak with a Fairfax Virginia personal injury & car accident lawyer about your case and how to recover compensation in Fairfax County and Northern Virginia, contact Manikas Law by calling 703-556-0004, or use the Contact Us box at the bottom of this page to tell us about your case.

-When you're a suspect in a crime or have been arrested, you have important constitutional rights to protect you from illegal searches and seizures of property, illegal arrests, and much more.
+When you are a suspect in a crime or have been arrested, you have important constitutional rights to protect you from illegal searches and seizures of property, illegal arrests, and much more.
 One important right you have is to be given your Miranda warnings in certain situations.
 Although this is a basic right you have by law, some police officers don't always follow it.

-When Is a Miranda Warning Required?
+When Is a Miranda Warning Required in Virginia?

 Officers are required to give Miranda warnings when two specific conditions are met: